MicrosoftDocs/power-automate-docs/articles/desktop-flows/ui-elements.md

 ### UI elements in browser windows

-Browsers as applications (1) should be automated using desktop UI elements.
+The application part of a browser (1) should be automated using desktop UI elements.
 For example, you can use UI automation actions to interact with the address bar or the tabs.

-On the other hand, the loaded web pages (2) inside the browser should be automated using web UI elements and browser automation actions.
+On the other hand, the loaded web pages inside the browser (2) should be automated using web UI elements and browser automation actions.

 When recording desktop flows, the recorder will automatically distinguish the browser application area from the web pages and generate the appropriate UI elements and actions.